 Furthermore, hidden agents loyal to the Deathstalkers or the Forsaken recognize your authority and influence, and they defer to you if they are of a lower rank.
 You can invoke your rank to exert influence over other members and requisition simple equipment or horses for temporary use.
 You can also usually gain access to friendly military encampments and fortresses where your rank is recognized.
 Hidden shelters of the Deathstalkers are found all over the world in places where the Forsaken are active.

-Variant Criminal: Uncrowned
+Variant Criminal (Operative): Uncrowned

 The Uncrowned is a secret society who claim to be "the slayers of kings, the downfall of empires, and the unseen blades that write the true history of this world."
 Besides their role as a secret society, the Uncrowned also guard the world against the threats that seek to destroy it to preserve their interests.